aditi-mishra/Hello_World/README.md

 # Hello_World
 It's just me getting started .
-Well i am a little excited about being a part of github.... i relly want to be a part and contribute to the open source community .....
+Well i am a little excited about being a part of github.
-And also , why the hell are my periods late..